rstacruz/cheatsheets/ledger.md

     # what did I spend on most? (--sorted)
       ledger reg Expenses -S amount

-    # how much do I have now?
-      ledger bal ^Assets ^Liabilities

     # how much did I have at this date? (--end)
       ledger bal -e 01/15 ^Assets ^Liabilities

     # how much did I spend and earn this month?
       ledger bal ^Expenses ^Income --invert

-    # what did I spend my Mastercard on? (--period, --begin, --end)
-    # ..list transactions in account "Mastercard" for this date.
-      ledger reg mastercard
-      ledger reg mastercard -p "january"
-      ledger reg mastercard -b 01/25 -e 01/31

-    # what did I do yesterday?
-    # ..list transactions on this day
-      ledger reg -p 01/26

-    # how much was spent on Expenses:Grocery?
-      ledger reg grocery
-      ledger reg grocery --weekly
-      ledger reg grocery --monthly

     # how much was spent over the course of 3 days? (totalled)
       ledger reg -b 01/25 -e 01/27 --subtotal ledger reg -b 01/25 -e 01/27 --subtotal grocery